Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Theory and Paradigmatic Examples

 TDVs have given useful results for characterization of individual systems, though fewer in number than TTVs.
 Three mechanisms for TDV have been observed in planetary system orbiting a single primary star.

-The first is torque due to the rotational oblateness of the star.
+The first is torque due to the rotational \hbindex{oblateness} of the star.
 It is a convincing model for the duration changes in Kepler-13 b \citep[KOI 13.01][]{Szab2012} and a controversial explanation for transit shape anomalies in PTFO 8-8695 \citep{2013ApJ...774...53B}.

 The second planetary cause of TDVs is eccentricity variations due to a resonant interaction.
-The length of the chord across the star, as well as the speed at which the planet moves along that chord, are changed during the planetary interaction.
+The length of the chord across the star, and the speed at which the planet moves along that chord, are changed during the planetary interaction.
 This effect has been observed in KOI-142 \citep{2013ApJ...777....3N}.
-Slow, secular precession of the eccentricity is expected by general relativity \citep{2008MNRAS.389..191P}, by stellar oblateness \citep{2007MNRAS.377.1511H}, and by tidal distortion \citep{2009ApJ...698.1778R}, but these mechanisms have not given rise to observable TDV to date, for planets around single stars.
+Slow, \hbindex{secular precession} of the eccentricity is expected by general relativity \citep{2008MNRAS.389..191P}, by stellar oblateness \citep{Heyl2007}, and by tidal distortion \citep{2009ApJ...698.1778R}, but these mechanisms have not given rise to observable TDV to date, for planets around single stars.
 It is likely that very long time-baseline measurements, or comparing the measurements of two time-separated space missions like Kepler and Plato, will be able to detect this effect.

 The third cause of TDVs for planets around single stars is inclination changes due to secular precession of the orbital plane.
-Torques from other planets were observed in Kepler-117 \citep{2015MNRAS.453.2644A} and Kepler-108 \citep{1538-3881-153-1-45}, the latter indicating mutual inclination of $\sim 15^\circ$ in a rather hierarchical pair of planets.
+Torques from other planets were observed in Kepler-117 \citep{Almenara2015} and Kepler-108 \citep{Mills2017}, the latter indicating mutual inclination of $\sim 24^\circ$ in a rather hierarchical pair of planets.
+A more dramatic example is that of KOI-120.01, which went from fully transiting to no eclipses at all during the Kepler mission; \cite{Judkovsky2020} interpret it as a short-period planet perturbed by a few-AU binary companion.
+Similar phenomena in TOI-216b enabled a better radius measurement to reveal low bulk density for that planet \citep{McKee2023}.

 Earlier the case of Kepler-46 was described, in which TTV measurements of a transiting planet led to two degenerate possibilities for the identity of an additional, non-transiting, planet.
 The clever resolution \citep{2012Sci...336.1133N} was to note that in one of those solutions, to get the relative amplitudes of the component sinusoids correct in the TTV signal, the perturbing planet must be somewhat inclined with respect to the transiting planet.
 As a consequence, a torque on that planet would drive TDV.
 No such TDV were observed, so the unique solution --- which is at a different orbital period and planetary mass, and closer to coplanar --- was found.